vancong2305/memorize-english-vocabulary/README.md

 ### `create.bat`
 #### Reason for use

 The `create.bat` file uses the provided parameter to create Java files with the specified name, following a predefined template.
 This ensures that all necessary files for a new component are created and ready for implementation.
-To streamline and speed up the coding process, we use batch files to automate the creation of Java files.
+To streamline and speed up the coding process, i use batch files to automate the creation of Java files.
 This helps in maintaining a consistent project structure and saves time by reducing manual effort.

 #### How to use?